-In our recent webinar “What Do We Know: Autism Screening, Diagnosis, and Supporting Young Children and Families” we discussed the increasing prevalence of autism in the US and common red flags for autism.
-We also addressed strategies for partnering with and supporting families with children with autism.
+In the webinar “What Do We Know: Autism Screening, Diagnosis, and Supporting Young Children and Families” the increasing prevalence of autism in the US and common red flags for autism is discussed.
+Additionally, strategies for partnering with and supporting families with children with autism are provided.

 All family members should be respected, valued, and supported.
 Siblings of children with autism need to feel informed as well as other family members.
 Siblings should be encouraged to advocate for their needs and the needs of their sibling with autism.
 Learning how to relate to or interact with their sibling with autism may be another area in which support is needed.